 - I keep it current.
 I review my tasks at least once a day.
 I clear out the completed items.
 I add any new items.

 - I use as few categories as possible.
-I have just a handful of categories:
+I have just a handful of categories:- @ACTION – Things I need to do (General typically work related things)

 - @AGENDAS – Topics or meetings I need to prepare for.
 For example: I have an @Agenda task for “Meetings with my Boss”.
 When I think of new things I need to review with my boss, I update that task item.